Here's how you can speed up the healing of a pulled muscle

 Stretch strain and accelerate healing

 After the acute injury phase, you can start with careful stretching exercises.
-The exercises will not only improve your mobility, but also increase the likelihood of speeding up the healing of the strain.
-Be sure to remember that stretching should be gentle and painless!
+These exercises not only improve your mobility, but also increase the likelihood of accelerating the healing of the strain.
+Remember that stretching should be gentle and pain-free!

-If you have pulled a muscle in your calf, for example, you can stand about a meter away from the wall and lean against it with your hands.
-Extend the injured leg behind you and press the heel towards the floor while keeping your other leg bent.
-Feel the stretch in the calf of your extended leg and hold the position for 20 to 30 seconds.
+If you have pulled a muscle in your calf, you can, for example, stand about one meter away from the wall and lean against it with your hands.
+Extend the injured leg behind you and push your heel towards the floor while keeping your other leg bent.
+Feel the stretch in the calf of your outstretched leg and hold the position for 20 to 30 seconds.
 Repeat the exercise several times.

 Strain massage and accelerate healing

 If you have a pulled muscle, a gentle massage, possibly with essential oils, is a real boon.
 By improving circulation to the injured area, it can help speed up the healing of the strain.
-Attached is an example of a self-massage on the calf: sit on the floor and stretch out the injured leg in front of you.
-Place your hands on the calf with gentle pressure and work your way toward the heart in slow, circular motions.
-Repeat this procedure several times.
+Here is an example of a self-massage on the calf: sit on the floor and stretch out the injured leg in front of you.
+Place your hands on the calf with gentle pressure and work towards your heart in slow, circular movements.
+Repeat this process several times.

 Additional tip: To speed up the healing of a strain, you can also tape it in combination with massage.
 A special sports tape, correctly applied, can stabilize the affected muscle and prevent additional strain.
 On the Internet you can find numerous instructions on how to tape a strain.